limzykenneth/CCI-Inroduction-to-Creative-Practice/briefs/03_Brief_Translating_a_Scene.md

 ## Deliverables
 - Documentation of research, ideation, and process
-- Interpretation/transltion of a scene in any medium other than moving image
+- Interpretation/transltion of a scene in an interactive medium
 - Reflection

 ## Schedule